Airfield Decoy Site, Kearney

 Now lying almost upside down in 100 feet (30 m) of water with her hull 16 feet (5 m) beneath the surface, Royal Oak is a designated war grave and during an annual ceremony Royal Navy divers place a White Ensign underwater at her stern.)

-I am very pleased to be able to include this photograph of Lester Currie, who was known in the R.A.F. as "Paddy" which was passed to me by his Nephew Michael Currie.
+(I am very pleased to be able to include these photographs of Lester Currie, who was known in the R.A.F. as "Paddy" along with newspaper cuttings and article which were passed to me by his Nephew Mike Currie.)

 The headstone above is particularly sad as it records the deaths of 2 civilians "Both killed by enemy action 16th April 1941"